 When it comes to earplugs for sleeping, we usually have two options: either disposable earplugs or reusable earplugs.
 Which one should we use for the long term and why?

 The answer is not that simple.
-To help you decide on what would be best for you, here are a few facts about each type of earplug.
+To help you decide on what would be the best earplug for you, here are a few facts about each type of earplug.

-One of the most common sleep-related complaints is noise.
-If you live in a noisy area or if you are a shift worker, have traffic outside your window, or are dealing with a snoring partner, it can be difficult to get enough quality sleep.
+One of the most common sleep-related complaints is noise pollution.
+If you live in a noisy area if you are a shift worker, have traffic outside your window, or are dealing with a snoring partner, it can be difficult to get enough quality sleep.
 The best earplugs for sleeping can help!
 Earplugs have been proven to be very effective at reducing noise and blocking sound.

 How to Choose the Right Pair of Earplugs